flywheel-apps/bids-app-template/README.md

     log = logging.getLogger(__name__)
 ```

-By using [logging in multiple modules](https://docs.python.org/3/howto/logging-cookbook.html#using-logging-in-multiple-modules) in this way, the log message will indicate from which file the log message came.
+By using [logging in multiple modules](https://docs.python.org/3/howto/logging-cookbook.html#using-logging-in-multiple-modules) in this way, the log message will indicate which file generated the log message.

 Finally, log information at the usual levels:
 ```python